IndigoFobes/ecommerce-back-end/README.md

   ## Description

-  This application runs in node.js and creates/stores databses using MySql2.
+  This application runs in Node.js and creates/stores databases using MySQL2.
+Express.js, dotenv, and sequelize were also used in order to create the server and connect it with the database.
+The purpose of the Ecommerce Back End is to provide the ability to create, update, read, and delete items within an e-commerce site's database.
+The api routes created are to be used by the client looking to change database information.

   ## Table of Contents